comment:

 A periodically scheduled Userland job calls the appropriate handler (found by in[0]) if a new received message is available.

-This protocol implements 7 actions [1, 7].
+This protocol implements 7 services [1, 7].

 show_current_data: [